christianparpart/desaster/README.md

   - searchable, sortable, filterable, paginated, groupable (by originated queues e.g.)
   - automatic retry by default with exponential backoff

+## Backend Requirements

+- *easily scalable* by just adding new nodes that will auto-negotiate with the existing cluster.
+- *maximum fault tolerance* of the designated scheduler master. any worker node can take over the scheduling for the cluster if the current master becomes unreachable.
+- *on-demand spawning* from within the Rails environment but also be possible to start it dedicated, e.g. via _systemd_ or _SysV init script_.
+- *binary process upgrades*
+- *zero configuration*, at least the (1..n) cluster should be able to run without configuration.
+- *worker* CPU/memory resource monitoring

 # desaster-web

-_desaster-web_ is the dedicated daemon, possibly written in Ruby/Sinatra, to provide access to the backend scheduler.
+_desaster-web_ is the dedicated daemon, possibly written in Ruby/Sinatra, to provide access to the backend scheduler and all worker nodes.

-# desasterd
+# desaster

-_desasterd_ is the dedicated daemon, written in C++11, to run on every worker node.
+_desaster_ is the dedicated daemon, written in C++11, to run on every worker node.

-This daemon may only be executed once per host.
+This daemon shall be only executed once per host.
 It can be started as a system service or in some rare cases on demand by (e.g.) your rails application that needs this functionality.